 Taking the First Steps

-“He said, ‘Let's think about what you need to do for this next chapter of your life to be healthy.’
-That was really a great conversation and led to a path of things to do over the course of a few months to get there,” he shares.
+"He said, 'Let's think about what you need to do for this next chapter of your life to be healthy.'
+That was really a great conversation and led to a path of things to do over the course of a few months to get there," Yohnka shares.

-No One Should Have to Suffer with Poor Sleep
+No One Should Have to Suffer With Poor Sleep

 "All I wanted was to just make it better all on its own.
 That's not how that works.
 Making the call and then the appointment and then having that day on the calendar so I knew I was doing something helped.
 My mind started to be eased as soon as I had that appointment on the calendar."

-“I felt like I could do that again.
+"I felt like I could do that again.
 I'm excited moving forward.
 This isn't just something that happens as you're aging.
-You can make these days in front of you the best of them,” Yohnka assures.
-“I really encourage people to do what they can to get their sleep figured out and then make it happen.”
+You can make these days in front of you the best of them," Yohnka says.
+"I really encourage people to do what they can to get their sleep figured out and then make it happen."

 Related Providers